-their supplierto sexpectations for consumers to be able to contact
+Guidance on Ofgem's expectations for consumers to be able to contact their supplier 1

-Introduction .2
+Introduction 2

-The Status of this document
+The Status of this document 2

-Outline of Supplier Contact ease obligations .
-3
+Outline of Supplier Contact ease obligations 3

-The structure of this guidance document .4
+The structure of this guidance document 4

-1. Finding methods of contacting suppliers .5
+1. Finding methods of contacting suppliers 5

-Finding methods of contacting suppliers .
-5
+Finding methods of contacting suppliers

-2. Methods of contact meeting different customers' needs .7
+2. Methods of contact meeting different customers' needs 7

-Different methods of contact
+Different methods of contact 7

-Opening hours that meet customers' needs .
-7
+Opening hours that meet customers' needs 7

+Available 24/7 for customers that are off-supply due to a meter fault 9

 Free to access for consumers that have, or will have, difficulty paying their

-energy bills
+energy bills 1 0

-3. Contacting suppliers and getting timely and appropriate response.1
+3. Contacting suppliers and getting timely and appropriate response.1 2

-Call waiting times 11
+Call waiting times1 2

-Prioritising vulnerable consumers and representatives acting in the interest of and on behalf of a Domestic Customer in a Vulnerable Situation 12
+Prioritising vulnerable consumers and representatives acting in the interest of and on behalf of a Domestic Customer in a Vulnerable Situation 3

-$^{\mathrm{1}}$ All 'customer' and related references in this document are to Domestic Customers
+1 All 'customer' and related references in this document are to Domestic Customers